 - how to access support with your finances, debt or benefits

 Depending on your needs, you may be invited to an Occupational Therapy Clinic.
-The clinic can offer advice on managing at home.
-They may also provide some equipment and small adaptations to support you (some equipment and adaptations under £1,000 are free).
-The clinics can also offer advice for carers and undertake carers’ assessments where appropriate.
+Advice can be given at a clinic on managing at home.
+A clinic may also provide equipment and small adaptations to support you (some equipment and adaptations under £1,000 are free).
+The clinics can offer advice for carers and undertake carer’s assessments where appropriate.

 Short-term support to maximise your independence

-Reablement is provided by a several different professionals, who work with you to help you get back your confidence and daily living skills.
-This could include looking at alternative ways of managing everyday tasks, and the team will help you set goals and monitor your progress.
+Reablement is provided by several different professionals who can help you to regain your confidence and daily living skills.
+This could include finding alternative ways of managing everyday tasks.
+The team will help you set goals and monitor your progress.

-The support you receive can be in your own home or, if necessary, in another residential setting.
+The support you receive can be in your own home or in another residential setting.
 We aim to be flexible in what we offer to meet your needs.

-Whatever the setting, reablement is always time limited.
-It’s normally for between 2 to 3 weeks, but occasionally slightly longer, depending on your needs and progress.
+Reablement is always time limited.
+It’s normally for between two to three weeks, but occasionally slightly longer, depending on your needs and progress.

 You will not be charged for the agreed period of reablement, but you may be charged for any care and support you need after this.
-How much will need to pay will be determined by a financial assessment.
+The amount you will pay will be determined by a financial assessment.
 See our leaflet: What you will need to pay towards the cost of your care and support.

 To be eligible, you must meet the national eligibility criteria set by the government.
 This criteria enables us to ensure that the limited budget local authorities have is spent on the people who most need care and support, and that all adults across the country have equal access to support.